-For next year we will also invite Greta Thunberg as a participant.
+For next year we will also invite Greta Thunberg to be a participant.
 Of course, that would be a great multiplier effect in order to convey the idea to many more people.

 I don’t really have to say.
 We already found a developer at the first passive house who was fully behind it.
-The architects were great, the planners were great, the construction company was behind it … everyone pulled together and that’s why it worked well.
+The architects were great, the planners were great, the construction company was behind it.
+Everyone pulled together and that’s why it worked well.
 There was not much convincing to do here.
-We wanted a passive house and found really good partners who wanted to risk it with us.
+We wanted a passive house and we found really good partners who wanted to risk it with us.

 Where is the risk there?
 People were on the moon 50 years ago, so building an ecological house is no problem.
 Of course, you need a certain amount of know-how, but it’s actually not that complicated.

 What does a typical day look like in your life today?

 This is sometimes very different.
 There is the standard office work, where I, as the managing director, look at cost accounting, home occupancy or other pending issues.
 On the other hand, there is of course planning the summer universities or the new projects for new buildings.
 A lot of this is coordination work, since we are present in many countries and are in contact with universities and universities of applied sciences.
 So, it is very complex and a job whose content I can easily identify with.

 We accommodate approximately 10,000-12,000 students every year.
 I am sure that the majority appreciate it very much because those who want to study in Austria know that they will give us a place to live – at a very reasonable price, I think.

 I fill my free time with a lot of sports like soccer, skiing or playing tennis.